moshee/airlift/airlift-server/README.md

 When you start the server for the first time, it will generate a dotfolder in your home directory for local configuration.
-Visit `http(s)://<yourhost>/config` to set up a password, or change the uploads directory, listen port, and the hostname it uses for URLs.
-The default values
+Visit `http(s)://<yourhost>/config` to set up a password and change other configuration parameters.
+On the first setup, an empty password will not be accepted.
+The defaults are:
-are:

  Field | Value     | Notes
 -------|-----------|----------------------------------------------
  Host  | (empty)   | Leaving the host field empty will cause the server to return whatever host the file was posted to.
  Port  | 60606     | This is the port the server executable listens on.
 If you are using e.g. nginx, you can just add a `proxy_pass http://localhost:60606` directive inside a server block for the host you choose.
  Directory | ~/.airlift-server/uploads | This is where uploaded files will be stored.
+ Max upload age | 0 | If this value is greater than 0, uploads older than that many days will be automatically deleted.

 You may have to restart the server after modifying the configuration.